GeospatialPython/pyshp/README.md

 In that case, any file types not assigned will not save and only file types with file names will be saved.

-#### Writing Shapefiles Using the Context Manager

-The "Writer" class automatically closes the open files and writes the final headers once it is garbage collected.
-In case of a crash and to make the code more readable, it is nevertheless recommended you do this manually by calling the "close()" method:

-	>>> w.close()

-Alternatively, you can also use the "Writer" class as a context manager, to ensure open file objects are properly closed and final headers written once you exit the with-clause:

-	>>> with shapefile.Writer("shapefiles/test/contextwriter") as w:
-	... 	w.field('field1', 'C')
-	... 	pass

 #### Writing Shapefiles to File-Like Objects